Home Compare NET vs Z

 Relative Position vs Comparable Companies

-Neither side looks especially strong on stability, though Cloudflare, Inc. still ranks somewhat higher.
+Neither side looks especially strong on profitability, though Cloudflare, Inc. still ranks somewhat higher.

 NET